grafana/tempo/docs/tempo/website/getting-started/example-demo-app.md

 ## Tanka

 The Jsonnet based [example](https://github.com/grafana/tempo/tree/main/example/tk) shows a complete microservice based deployment.
 There are monolithic mode and microservices examples.

+Refer to [Deploy on Kubernetes with Tanka]({{< relref "../setup/tanka" >}}) for instructions on setting up a Tempo cluster.

 ## Helm